DillyzThe1/Switch-Toolbox/README.md

 # Download
 https://github.com/DillyzThe1/Switch-Toolbox/releases

-~~Keep in mind this tool is still very experimental.
-If something breaks from a commit, you can download manually from [here](https://ci.appveyor.com/project/KillzXGaming/switch-toolbox/history).
-Just select a commit, go to artifacts tab and download the zip.
-Also be sure to report anything that breaks to [issues here](https://github.com/KillzXGaming/Switch-Toolbox/issues) on github.~~
+Keep in mind that, just like the original, this tool is still (and all of the new changes are) very experimental.<br>
+If something breaks from a commit, or if you would like a dev build, you can download manually from [here](https://ci.appveyor.com/project/DillyzThe1/switch-toolbox/history).<br>
+Just select a commit, go to artifacts tab and download the zip.<br>

-NOTE: The message above does not apply to this fork.
-Please use the Github releases.
+If you did find an issue with the latest build, please report your [issues here](https://github.com/DillyzThe1/Switch-Toolbox/issues/new) on Github.

 ## Discord
 DillyzThe1 (New Switch Toolbox Fork): https://discord.gg/49NFTwcYgZ<br>